Making Tax Digital (MTD) for Small Businesses: What You Need to Know Before April 2026

 Why small businesses struggle with MTD

-they don’t know what HMRC actually expects
+Uncertainty about what HMRC actually expects

-2️⃣ Get your bookkeeping in order early
+2️⃣ Get your bookkeeping organised sooner rather than later

 3️⃣ Choose simple, user-friendly software

-4️⃣ Put basic systems in place
+4️⃣ Put basic systems in place for income and expenses

-5️⃣ Get support if you’re unsure
+5️⃣ Get practical support if you’re unsure

 Final thought